No More Crappy Days

 Culprit #3: Thinking feelings are real

 Feelings are real, and yet they’re not.
-Meditation reveals this dichotomy best.
+Meditation reveals this dichotomy.
 Being able to observe our feelings as they drift in and out, like actors moving on and off a stage, helps us to understand that feelings are not really real.
 Yet just as white light is the sum total of all colours of the spectrum, our lives are made up of all our feelings and so feelings are part of our very real existence.

 Understanding this, while difficult at first, allows us to appreciate happiness for what it is – unreal and impermanent, yet wonderful and to be enjoyed while it’s around.
 It’s like watching a good play and enjoying the emotions which the plot and actors bring out, yet knowing that we can leave the theatre any time.
 Once you can see life this way, you’ll be able to fully experience any feeling, including the crappy ones, and just leave them behind as you get on with your life.